Research

 Oliver's primary research interest areas include the following:

-• formal models of the relationship between the brain, the abstract information “deep structures” it computes, mental health conditions, and counseling interventions;
+• formal models of the brain, the abstract “deep structures” it computes as compiled electromagnetic oscillations, and how these account for human development and change processes generally and in psychopathology and counseling interventions;

-• development of counseling interventions and psychometric assessments using neurobiological mechanisms that compute the abstract information "deep structures" of the mind;
+• development of integrative principles and augmentative counseling interventions and psychometric instruments using the principles by which neuropsychological "deep structures" are computed;

-• deep structural analyses of existential and socio-cultural constructs and the impact of diverse multicultural and diagnostic group membership on mental health, stigmatization, access to treatment, and clinical outcomes.
+• deep structural analyses of existential and socio-cultural constructs and their impact on counseling;

 See Statements page for a full description of the current research program.